 Air Quality Standards for PM

 In 1997, the U.S. Environmental Protection Agency (EPA) revised the National Ambient Air Quality Standards (NAAQS) for particles to create new fine particle (PM2.5) standards—15 micrograms per cubic meter for an annual average and 65 micrograms per cubic meter for a 24-hour average.
-Even as states are now preparing implementation plans to meet the 1997 standards (with deadlines to attain the standards by 2010), EPA recently revised the daily standard again.

 In September 2006, EPA tightened the daily standard from 65 to 35 micrograms per cubic meter; however, EPA did not find compelling evidence to support a change to the annual standard of 15 micrograms per cubic meter.
-Existing air quality improvement programs are expected to bring most of the country into compliance with the 1997 standards by 2010.
-In December 2008 EPA told Governors in 25 states that the 2006 standard was not met in one or more localities.

 In December 2012, EPA tightened the annual standard from 15 to 12 micrograms per cubic meter and established new monitoring requirements that will make the standard even stricter.